motion/orbit/notes/next.md

 make search actually good

+- cosal
+  - play around more with cosal, figure out if we can do any interesting relevancy
+  - put some UX together with nice peek windows to do relevancy with things
 - search relevancy - build a dataset, test, improve, use cosal, etc
   - build up some bigger data to test on
   - build up some search terms to test and iterate on